Pros

 sZSI6ICJyZWNvbmNpbGlhdGlvbl9hZG1pbiIsICJpYXQiOiAxNzEyNjEwMDAwfQ.

-7. Cryptography & Protocol Analysis
+7. Cryptography Analysis

 sslyze --regular internal-db-mq.bank.local:5671

-I now have three distinct findings:
+I now have three vulnerabilities:

-- Weak TLS 1.0 on internal message queues.
+- Weak TLS 1.0 on internal message queues

 when HTTP_REQUEST {